ENGG1340gp121/psyvariar/README.md

 * **Dynamic memory management**

-  We use `std::vector` to maintain all the bullets and enemies inside the frame.
-When a sub-routine is finished, we use `vec.clear()` to release the memory.
+  We use `std::vector` to maintain all the bullets and enemies inside the frame. `std::vector` can grow or shrink in size, which allows us to managing collections of objects whose size is not known beforehand and not waste memory.

 * **File input/output**